You are here

-The Petroleum Products Division (PPD) purchases Nunavut’s petroleum products under a supply and transportation contract with Av Nunavut Fuels and Woodward’s Oil Limited (Woodward’s).
-Fuels are typically sourced from refineries on the East Coast of Canada, the United States or in some cases overseas countries such as Finland or Japan.
+The Petroleum Products Division (PPD) procures Nunavut's petroleum products through a supply and transportation contract with Av Nunavut Fuels and Woodward's Oil Limited (Woodward's).
+These fuels are primarily obtained from refineries located on the East Coast of Canada, the United States, or occasionally from overseas countries like Finland or Japan.

 |Automotive Diesel||3.517-2007||Low Temperature Operability - Cloud Point -43◦C